China boosts bed spaces as Omicron outbreak spreads

 Issued on:

-The country recorded 3,290 new Covid-19 cases on Wednesday, including 11 severe cases.
+Just three weeks ago China was reporting under one hundred Covid cases daily, but that number has swelled past 1,000 per day for a week.

-The total was down on Tuesday's count of more than 5,000, but the highly transmissible variant is posing the sternest challenge yet to China's 'zero-Covid' strategy to contain the pandemic.
+It logged 3,290 new confirmed infections on Wednesday, including 11 severe cases.

-China, where the first virus case emerged in Wuhan in late 2019, has not officially reported any Covid-related deaths for more than a year.
+China, where the virus emerged in Wuhan in late 2019, has largely kept it under control since then through strict measures, and has not reported any Covid-related deaths for more than a year.

-But a steep jump in cases, which has led to the 17.5 million residents of the southern tech hub of Shenzhen being locked down and restrictions imposed on Shanghai and other cities, has driven concerns over looming bed shortages.
+But the highly transmissible Omicron variant is posing a stern challenge to its zero-Covid strategy, resulting in the 17.5 million residents of the southern tech hub of Shenzhen being locked down and other cities also under tight restrictions.

-The National Health Commission late Tuesday said patients with mild Covid cases could isolate at a central quarantine facility to ease pressure on hospitals.
+But the National Health Commission late Tuesday said patients with mild Covid cases could isolate at a central quarantine facility to ease pressure on hospitals over fears of a looming bed shortage.

-"Patients with Omicron variant strains are mainly asymptomatic infections and mild cases, most of them do not require serious treatment," the health authority said.
+"Patients with Omicron variant strains are mainly asymptomatic infections and mild cases, most of them do not require serious treatment," the National Health Commission said.

 "All admission to designated hospitals will take up a lot of medical resources."